h3llrais3r/rsms/README.md

 - system shutdown
 - system restart
-- system sleep (attention: hibernate by default, unless you disable it by running `powercfg /hibernate off` with administrative rights)
+- system sleep (attention: hibernate by default, unless you disable it by running `powercfg /hibernate off` with administrative rights on your system)

 ### <ins>Linux</ins>